Ensure that you have Android SDK Version to 11.4.00 and iOS SDK Version to 7.1.00

 - Custom HTML Upload:

-- Once selected, please follow the steps mentioned in the subsequent sections to upload either a ZIP file or Custom HTML file of your templates
+- After selected, follow the steps mentioned in the subsequent sections to upload either a ZIP file or Custom HTML file of your templates

-HTML In-apps are rendered on your mobile apps inside a full screen webview and MoEngage SDK will render the HTML as it is without any operations on it.
-A few things to note here when preparing your HTML templates which will be rendered as in-app templates -
+HTML In-apps are rendered on your mobile apps inside a full-screen web view and MoEngage SDK will render the HTML as it is without any operations on it.

-- You can refer the sample templates that we have hosted for you here.
-You can either directly download and upload them on MoEngage or edit them as required.
+- Use the Sample HTML Templates provided by MoEngage.
+You can either directly download and upload them on MoEngage or edit as required.
 These sample templates also act as references when you want to go about building your own HTML templates from scratch.

-- The HTML Templates will always occupy the entire screen on your mobile app.
-Even if the HTML of the template does not occupy the entire screen, there will be a transparent webview there which will restrict the user from interacting with your app.
+- The HTML Templates always occupy the entire screen on your mobile app.
+Even if the HTML of the template does not occupy the entire screen, there will be a transparent web view there which will restrict the user from interacting with your app.
 Due to this functionality, it is always recommended to put a transparent overlay behind your templates.
-This can be configured as the background of your html template.
+This can be configured as the background of your HTML template.

-- All the interactions from the template which need to be logged as data points in MoEngage either for calculating performance stats of your campaigns (like clicks) or as user data points like (events, user attributes - email, mobile number, rating etc.), you would need to leverage the MoEngage JS methods and use them inside your HTML templates.
+- All the interactions from the template which need to be logged as data points in MoEngage either for calculating performance stats of your campaigns (like clicks) or as user data points like (events, user attributes - email, mobile number, rating etc.), leverage the MoEngage JS methods for iOS and MoEngage JS methods for Android and use them inside your HTML templates.

 - On iOS, there are two pointers that need to be noted -

-- By default zoom, scaling will be enabled in webview.
-Disabling has to be done from html via meta tag.
+- By default zoom, scaling will be enabled in web view.
+Disabling has to be done from HTML using the meta tag.

-- On iOS device with the notch, client have to update their css to support the safe area, so that content does not overlap with the notch
+- On iOS devices with the notch, update the CSS to support the safe area, so that content does not overlap with the notch

-- For background images provided inside the HTML template like shown below, MoEngage will not pre-fetch the URLs as these URLs are inside the template styles.
+- For background images provided inside the HTML template as described in the image, MoEngage will not pre-fetch the URLs as these URLs are inside the template styles.
 Please do not use uploaded asset URLs for the background images.
-For such cases, absolute URL will be required which MoEngage SDK will download and render on runtime.
+For such cases, an absolute URL is required which MoEngage SDK will download and render on runtime.
 For all other images, we pre-fetch the images so that when the In-app message is rendered, there is no buffer.

-Although HTML In-app templates support all HTML and CSS components, the below listed components would are some of the key highlights with which you would be able to derive a lot of value from the HTML In-app campaigns -
+Although HTML In-app templates support all HTML and CSS components, the following components would are some of the key highlights with which you would be able to derive a lot of value from the HTML In-app campaigns -

 |Survey||Run surveys on your mobile apps via HTML In-app campaigns|